-Except U.S. LX model The outside mirrors are heated to remove fog and frost.
+If equipped The outside mirrors are heated to remove fog and frost.
 With the ignition switch in the ON (II) position, turn on the heaters by pressing the button.
 The indicator in the button comes on as a reminder.
 Press the button again to turn the heaters off.
 Pressing this button also turns the rear window defogger on and off.
+On Touring models Your vehicle has a memory feature for the driver's seat and outside mirror positions.